ufsitblue/ufsitblue.github.io/ncae/ncae_vids_notes.md

-# Vid 17: Exploring network configuration
+# 17: Exploring network configuration

 When we're talking about networking and network configuration, **this is where things start to deviate from Linux ditro to Linux distro**.

+e.g. In Debian systems, you may use the `/etc/network/interfaces` file to configure networking, while on Arch Linux you may be making files in `/etc/systemd/networkd/`

 - `ifconfig`